cpulover-practice/spring-cloud/README.md

    - Access endpoints which invoke REST API from other Microservice through Zuul Gateway

 ### Spring Cloud Sleuth
-- Description: add a unique ID to a request to trace it across multiple Microservices
 1. Sleuth dependency
 2. Create Sample Bean (brave.sampler)
 [[ZuulApiGatewayServerApplication]()]